dlxiii/config/README.md

 ## Building

-"fabm_gotm_install_2.sh" includes clone and setup configurations for gotm fabm and cases of gotm.
+"fabm_gotm_install_2.sh" includes clone and setup configurations for gotm, fabm and cases of gotm.

 ## At last